AGarrow/blank-pupa/README.md

     cd blank-pupa
     pip install -r requirements.txt

+You should now be able to run:

+    pupa -h

+If not, use `python -m pupa.cli` in place of `pupa`.

+## Example Usage

+Create a `pupa_settings.py` file:

+    curl -o pupa_settings.py https://raw.github.com/opencivicdata/pupa/master/pupa/core/default_settings.py

+Read the documentation for:

+    pupa update -h

+Create an example jurisdiction:

+    mkdir example
+    curl -o example/__init__.py https://raw.github.com/opencivicdata/pupa/master/example/__init__.py

+You should now be able to run:

+    pupa update example

 ## Troubleshooting

 If you want to work on your project again later, remember to first load the virtual environment: